Contents

 Avoid snakes

-Do not attempt to handle or provoke snakes, as they may perceive this as a threat and bite in self-defense.
+Please do not attempt to handle or provoke snakes, as they may perceive this as a threat and bite in self-defense.

 Use a walking stick